-Management Response:  Agree  Disagree Comments/Action Plan/Time Frame: 4a TCHC's Chief Financial Officer, with the support of the Chief Operating Officer, will conduct a review across the Demand General Repair, Component Capital, and Capital Programs to identify existing procedures governing the delivery/receipt and validation of documents, including site sign-in/sign-out logs, service tickets, preventative maintenance reports, and other reports that support TCHC expenditures.
-Based on findings from that review, the Chief Operating Officer will develop and implement, where required, Standard Operating Procedures governing a centralized mechanism to track performance against the requirements related to documentation. t Target:Conduct review of existing documentation requirements.Q2 2022Develop and Implement new SOP's.Q4 2022.
+Management Response:  Agree  Disagree Comments/Action Plan/Time Frame: 4a TCHC's Chief Financial Officer, with the support of the Chief Operating Offic across the Demand General Repair, Component Capital, and Capital Progr procedures governing the delivery/receipt and validation of documents, in logs, service tickets, preventative maintenance reports, and other reports expenditures.
+Based on findings from that review, the Chief Operating Offic implement, where required, Standard Operating Procedures governing a co track performance against the requirements related to documentation. ams to identify existing cluding site sign-in/sign-out that support TCHC cer will develop and Target:Conduct review of existing documentation requirements.Develop and Implement new SOP's.
+Q2 2022 Q4 2022.